 Remove the old window

-The proper way to remove the old window is to trim back any siding, and remove any exterior trim that is covering the window’s fins.
+The proper way to remove the old window varies and depends on the existing style of install.
+Some windows slide right out if they have been installed into the frame pocket.
+However, if a window is installed using the fin the technician will need to trim back any siding, or remove any exterior trim that is covering the window’s fins.
 Once the siding and trim have been removed then the old window can be removed, fins and all.

 Level and Square

 It is important to make sure the new window is level and square.
 This will ensure that the window will continue to operate properly.
 This can be done by using composite shims as needed to ensure the window is level and square.
 Unlevel windows tend to stick and become difficult to open and close over time.

 Secure the Window

 The window should be secured using screws.
 If the window has a flange it is important to secure the window’s fin (or mounting flange) to the rough opening, exposed by trimming back siding.
 This will ensure the window stays level and plumb, preventing sagging and sustaining the integrity of the window construction.
 For a finless window (sometimes referred to a box frame window or block frame window) it is important to secure the window through the manufacturer’s recommended fastener locations.

 Seal the Opening

 Before trimming out the new window, use a waterproof membrane to seal the new window and block water absorption.